-This simple recipe for paneer and peas, or matar paneer, comes from the Punjabi cuisine.
+This simple recipe for paneer and peas, or matar paneer, comes from Punjabi cuisine.
 It is a light dish, yet with robust flavours.
-It highlights the paneer, has a spicy tomato sauce and bursts of flavour from the just-cooked peas.
+It highlights the paneer with a spicy tomato sauce and bursts of flavour from the just-cooked peas.

 Further, this is a recipe that tastes best with fresh peas.
 Whilst frozen peas may be substituted, it just won’t taste the same.

 The preparation of the masala is important.
 You must have the patience to allow the sauce to reduce to the right consistency.
 If you don’t, the dish will be watery and insipid.

 This recipe is similar to restaurant offerings but with important differences.
 The peas need to be added close to serving so they are just barely cooked.
 The paneer is not cooked into the dish but is crumbled over the top just before serving.
 If you have made the paneer it will still be hot when you do this.

 As presented here it is a side dish for four or a simple main meal for two.
 If serving as a main meal, an ideal accompaniment would be some naan, served straight from the pan as you finish cooking them.

 - 15 g raw cashews - crushed into small pieces